 Specifically, the 970 PRO is available in 512GB and 1TB with an endurance rating of 600 terabytes written and 1200TBW, respectively.
 As a result, if you write 50GB per day and every day, they will last some 30 years and 60 years, respectively.

 In daily usage, most of us don’t write more than 10GB per day, and many days we don’t write at all.
 You do the math.

 Familiar software, design and features

-The drive achieves this level of endurance by using Samsung’s latest 3rd generation 2-bit V-NAND MLC NVMe flash memory.
+The drive achieves this endurance level by using Samsung’s latest 3rd generation 2-bit V-NAND MLC NVMe flash memory.
 It shares the same new Phoenix controller with the 970 Evo, however.
-The control is designed to cope with heat and allow the drive to handle long operating without slowing down.
+The control is designed to cope with the heat and allow the drive to handle long operating without slowing down.